bncarey42/trilium-themes/README.md

 5. Enable the theme in your options menu under the appearance tab.

 ### Fonts
-Fonts in trilium are stored in the .woff2 format and in the notes table in the document have a mime type of `'application/octet-stream'` rather than `'<<<???file/ttf???>>>'`.
+Fonts in trilium are stored in the .woff2 format and in the notes table in the document have a mime type of `'application/octet-stream'` rather than `'file/woff2'`.
 To define custom fonts trilium uses a [custom request handler](https://github.com/zadam/trilium/wiki/Custom-request-handler).
 These instruction are how I've found to get fonts to work.
-1. All the fonts I've used are avalible to download at [Google Fonts](https://fonts.google.com) in .ttf format
+1. All the fonts I've used are avalible to download from the [google webfonts helper](https://google-webfonts-helper.herokuapp.com/fonts) in many formats including .woff2
-2. Convert the `.ttf` to `.woff2` I used [Google's woff2](https://github.com/google/woff2).
-3. Drag and drop converted font into trilium as a
+2. Drag and drop converted font into trilium into a subfoder of your themes fonder called 'fonts'
-4. Update its mime type in the document.
+3. Update its mime type in the document.
 To do this you'll need the font's noteID.
-Open the menu and choose `OPen SQL Console` or use `alt-O` and execute the following update statement:
+Open the menu and choose OPen SQL Console or use alt-O and execute the following update statement:
 ```SQL
 UPDATE notes SET mime='application/octet-stream' WHERE noteID='$noteID';
 ```
-5. Update the file's attributes in trilium to include 'customResourceProvider=fonts/$fontName'
+4. Update the file's attributes in trilium to include 'customResourceProvider=fonts/$fontName'